Perficient (NASDAQ:PRFT) Releases Q3 2022 Earnings Guidance

 Perficient Price Performance

-Perficient (NASDAQ:PRFT – Get Rating) last issued its earnings results on Thursday, August 4th.
+Perficient (NASDAQ:PRFT – Get Rating) last released its quarterly earnings results on Thursday, August 4th.
 The digital transformation consultancy reported $1.06 EPS for the quarter, topping analysts’ consensus estimates of $0.92 by $0.14.
+The business had revenue of $222.74 million during the quarter, compared to analysts’ expectations of $228.07 million.
 Perficient had a net margin of 9.01% and a return on equity of 30.67%.
-The company had revenue of $222.74 million for the quarter, compared to the consensus estimate of $228.07 million.
-During the same period in the previous year, the firm earned $0.71 earnings per share.
-Perficient’s quarterly revenue was up 21.0% compared to the same quarter last year.
-On average, analysts forecast that Perficient will post 3.79 EPS for the current year.
+The business’s quarterly revenue was up 21.0% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.71 EPS.
+On average, equities research analysts forecast that Perficient will post 3.79 earnings per share for the current year.

-In other Perficient news, Director Romil Bahl acquired 500 shares of the company’s stock in a transaction that occurred on Monday, August 8th.
-The stock was purchased at an average price of $88.89 per share, for a total transaction of $44,445.00.
-Following the completion of the acquisition, the director now owns 1,449 shares of the company’s stock, valued at approximately $128,801.61.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In other Perficient news, Director Romil Bahl acquired 500 shares of the company’s stock in a transaction that occurred on Monday, August 8th.
-The stock was purchased at an average price of $88.89 per share, for a total transaction of $44,445.00.
-Following the completion of the acquisition, the director now owns 1,449 shares of the company’s stock, valued at approximately $128,801.61.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+In other Perficient news, Director Ralph C. Derrickson sold 5,000 shares of the firm’s stock in a transaction dated Thursday, May 19th.
+The stock was sold at an average price of $96.15, for a total value of $480,750.00.
+Following the transaction, the director now directly owns 37,281 shares of the company’s stock, valued at $3,584,568.15.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other Perficient news, Director Romil Bahl purchased 500 shares of the firm’s stock in a transaction on Monday, August 8th.
+The shares were acquired at an average cost of $88.89 per share, with a total value of $44,445.00.
+Following the completion of the acquisition, the director now directly owns 1,449 shares in the company, valued at $128,801.61.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
 Also, Director Ralph C. Derrickson sold 5,000 shares of Perficient stock in a transaction that occurred on Thursday, May 19th.
 The shares were sold at an average price of $96.15, for a total transaction of $480,750.00.
-Following the completion of the transaction, the director now owns 37,281 shares of the company’s stock, valued at approximately $3,584,568.15.
+Following the sale, the director now owns 37,281 shares in the company, valued at approximately $3,584,568.15.
 The disclosure for this sale can be found here.
 Company insiders own 2.20% of the company’s stock.

 About Perficient